VANatHeritage/ConsVision_RecreationModel/docs/facilities_v3.md

 ### Road/path centerline data

 From OpenStreetMap:
-  - roads data from [Geofabrik](http://download.geofabrik.de/north-america/us.html), downloaded as shapefile for each state in the study area.
+  - roads data from [Geofabrik](http://download.geofabrik.de/north-america/us.html), downloaded as shapefiles for each state in the study area.

 Road/path segments were assigned a speed (SPEED_MPH) and travel time in minutes (TT_MIN).
 A Network Dataset was created from this dataset, using TT_MIN as the accumulation attribute.
 This dataset was used for all travel analyses.

 Road/path data were also used for:
   - calculation of available area within PPAs
-  - placement of 'generated' access points for recreation features
+  - placement of 'generated' access points for recreation features not already associated with an access point

 ### Aquatic features